« State-specific resources Idaho

 Construction Lien Waivers in Idaho

-Required Format: Idaho does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Idaho does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Idaho does not require waivers to be notarized.
+Required notarization: Idaho does not require waivers to be notarized.

 Idaho statutes do not provide specific forms or requirements for lien waivers.
 Waivers may be used contractually and are generally enforceable unless they conflict with public policy or statutory lien rights.